-Ben Haller will appear on a CNU Interdisciplinary Panel, speaking on the Odyssey, on November 9 at 1 p.m. in the Blechman Room at CNU.
+Ben Haller appeared on a CNU Interdisciplinary Panel, speaking on the Odyssey, on November 9 at 1 p.m. in the Blechman Room at CNU.

-Ben Haller will lead a discussion entitled "An Angler in the Lake of Darkness: the Emperor Nero's Misspent Youth and Reign" November 17, 1-3 p.m., at the Institute for Learning in Retirement
+Ben Haller led a discussion entitled "An Angler in the Lake of Darkness: the Emperor Nero's Misspent Youth and Reign" November 17, 1-3 p.m., at the Institute for Learning in Retirement

 On Thursday March 8, in an afternoon meeting with Ben Haller’s Roman History students and in a subsequent evening lecture and reading, Stanley Lombardo, a professor of Classics at the University of Kansas whose translations of Homer, Vergil, and Dante are read the world over, offered the Virginia Wesleyan community reflections on his experiences translating the Iliad and Odyssey.

 Lombardo likened the difficulties and rewards besetting the translator who embarks on the quest to know the mind of Homer to the Zen practice of solving insoluble riddles or koans, wherein the student attempts to divine the mind of his master not just in the ordinary quotidian sense, but rather must strive to capture an awareness of “the mind before words and speech appear.”
 Approaching Homer with this aim, Lombardo became aware of a characteristic light suffusing the world created in Homer’s poetry – “a sense of seeing things as if for the first time, and seeing their essential wholeness.”